The Andy Warhol Foundation for the Visual Arts

 Types of Grants

-The Foundation offers three types of grants—Curatorial Research Fellowships, Exhibition support, and multiyear program grants.
-We also serve the needs of artists through an invitational Regional Re-granting program and three ongoing Special Initiatives: Creative Capital, Common Field, and the Arts Writers Grant.
+The Foundation offers four types of grants—Curatorial Research Fellowships, Exhibition Support, Multi-year Program Grants, and Project Grants for Small-Scale Organizations.
+We also serve the needs of artists through an invitational Regional Re-granting program and two ongoing Special Initiatives: Creative Capital and the Arts Writers Grant.

 Grants are made on a project basis to curatorial programs at museums, artists’ organizations, and other cultural institutions to originate innovative and scholarly presentations of contemporary visual arts.
 Projects may include exhibitions, catalogues, and other organizational activities directly related to these areas.
 The program also supports the creation of new work through regranting initiatives and artist-in-residence programs.
 The foundation values the contributions of all artists, reflecting the true diversity of the contemporary art field, and encourages proposals that highlight women, artists of color, and under-represented practitioners.